fabschurt/silex-provider-captcha/README.md

 * a `captcha` service for generating and verifying captchas
 * a route/controller which serves captcha images
 * a preconfigured `CaptchaType` form type
-* a Twig template for preconfigured rendering within an HTML form
+* a Twig widget for preconfigured rendering within an HTML form

 Everything will be automatically plugged in when you register the provider, given that the required dependencies are installed/registered (see below).

 The default captcha engine used by this provider is [Gregwar/Captcha](https://github.com/Gregwar/Captcha).

+*Note&nbsp;:* all the class names in this document (with the exception of PHP code blocks) are relative to the base `FabSchurt\Silex\Provider\Captcha` namespace.

 ## Requirements